lineality/cs-computer-science-curriculum/README.md

 - m1m0 https://getmimo.com/
 - Grasshopper (Google) https://grasshopper.app/

+In this guide we will sample from all of the above approaches.

 # Curriculum Standards:
 Regardless of the subject area of the course of study, there are best practice standards for what should be included in an effective curriculum.
 1. A clear and comprehensive content-curriculum